vuejs/it.vuejs.org/src/api/index.md

 ### events

-- **Type:** `Object`
+- **Tipo:** `Object`

 - **Details:**

   An object where keys are events to listen for and values are the corresponding callbacks.
 Note these are Vue events rather than DOM events.
-The value can also be a string of a method name.
+The value can also be a stringa of a method name.
 The Vue instance will call `$on()` for each entry in the object at instantiation.

-- **Example:**
+- **Esempio:**

   ``` js
   var vm = new Vue({